-Successful, inbound marketing requires organizations to build and manage content that addresses specific customer needs, is widely distributed, and speaks to multiple audiences.
+Successful inbound marketing requires organizations to build and manage content that addresses specific customer needs, is widely distributed, and speaks to multiple audiences.

-- Has high gloss image and finish
+- Present high gloss image and finish

-- Is easily navigable and intuitive
+- Easily navigable and intuitive

-- Is a digital representation of your brand
+- Digital representation of your brand

 - Built from the ground up with search engines in mind (SEO for structure, keywords, and metadata)

-- Built and optimized for high performance
+- Optimized for high performance

 - Designed around campaigns